Biclustering random matrix partitions with an application to classification of forensic body fluids: Method Testing

-is then the identity map.
-Any departure from the identity can be interpreted as an adjustment to the posterior probabilities required in order to give an improved calibration and make $\mu(\pi)$ better match $p^*(y|x)$.

-We will test calibration using the posterior probabilities for the classification of profiles in the test data.
-Recall the setup: the test data are added to the training data; the training data $\T$ are labeled, and the test data $\U$ are unlabeled.
-The classification can be executed by Bayesian inference or Cut-model inference, and prediction of the missing labels can be performed either one profile at a time or simultaneously as a group.
-Treating the transformed posterior probabilities as covariates in this regression, the BLD, SLV and SMN data are linearly separable, so we cannot learn ``better values''.
-Also, there are no MTB sample profiles in the test data.
-However, there are MTB sample profiles in the training data, and the MTB and CVF profiles sometimes share similar patterns, so these allow us to test calibration.
-We re-label profiles as ``CVF'' and ``non-CVF'' and check the calibration of the posterior probabilities for the assignment of a test profile to CVF.
+We test calibration for the classification of the test data in all four analyses, SPC/Bayes, SPC/Cut, JPC/Bayes, and JPC/Cut with one calibration regression for each analysis.
+The transformed posterior probabilities in Equations~\eqref{eq:post-prob-single-spc-test} and \eqref{eq:post-prob-single-jpc-test} ($z_i=\mbox{logit}(\hat p^{(s,b)}_i(f))$ etc) are covariates in this regression.
+The BLD, SLV, and SMN covariates are linearly separable, and there are no MTB sample profiles in the test data.
+However, there are MTB sample profiles in the training data, and the MTB and CVF profiles are often similar, so we can test calibration on the CVF profiles in the test data.
+We re-label profiles as ``CVF'' and ``non-CVF'' and relabel fluid-types $y_i = 1$ (CVF) or $y_i = 0$ (non-CVF) and fix $f = 1$ in \eqref{eq:recal-good-loocv}.

-We construct a logistic regression with true fluid-types $y_i = 1$ (CVF) or $y_i = 0$ (non-CVF) and fix $y = 1$ in Equation~\ref{eq:recal-good-loocv}.
-This analysis examines whether our posterior probabilities for CVF in the test data are well-calibrated.
-If the answer is yes, then this supports our full prior and likelihood model and supports our claim that BLD, MTB, SLV and SMN posterior probabilities are likewise.